Skip to content

 # ...

-Enablement Inheritance
+Enablement Precedence

 The webhook checks enablement in the following order, stopping at the first match:

-1. Pod annotation -- getkloak.io/enabled: "true" on the pod itself.
+1. Pod label -- getkloak.io/enabled: "true" on the pod itself.

 2. Namespace label -- getkloak.io/enabled: "true" on the pod's namespace.